 Your wrongful death attorney will tell you that as per the law in Georgia, the statute of limitations for a wrongful death claim may be tolled for up to five years if the decedent’s estate has not been probated.
 You may speak to your wrongful death lawyer about this in more detail, but this means that in certain cases, a wrongful death claim may be filed within up to seven years following the decedent’s demise.

-Reach Out to a Johns Creek, Georgia Wrongful Death Lawyer About Your Case
+Reach Out to Wrongful Death Lawyer Near Johns Creek About Your Case

 If you have any questions, it is vitally important that you speak to a wrongful death lawyer practicing in Johns Creek, Georgia to find out how the statute of limitations can be applied in your particular case and what kind of claim or remedy is best to pursue.
 At The Weinstein Firm, we have a team of lawyers who are dedicated to providing the best legal representation to each client.
 Our goal is to help victims of wrongful death in their time of need and to make sure that they have access to help and support as they need it even more during this time